Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 One needs files in the simulation: 1) @cnt3-3p8Ca.f03: Molecular dynamics simulation code, 2) param_em3p8_Ca.h: Common parameters of this simulation, 3) Cntemp_config.STARTC: figure parameters, 4) p_config_ss.xyz_D150 and P135 of pellet electrons, H, C and Au ions.
 The program is written in Fortran 2003 and MPI of ver.3 for parallelization.

-The operation of each subroutine or some lines of such as, for example,  @a_cnt3-3p8Ca.f03 and @3ddisppC.f03, are written as comments of the simulation code and post-script programs.
+The operation of each subroutine or some lines of such as, for example,  @a_cnt3-3p8Ca.f03 and @3ddisppC.f03 which is shown later, are written as comments of the simulation code and post-script programs.

 ### Courant Condition and Real-Mass Simulation ###